-threePlainfield,To strengthen linkages between the one-stop delivery system, and unemployment insurance programs, well-trained staff will be knowledgeable in providing customers assistance with utilizing computers and getting to the proper website to begin their application.
+To strengthen linkages between the one-stop delivery system, and unemployment insurance programs, well-trained staff will be knowledgeable in providing customers assistance with utilizing computers and getting to the proper website to begin their application.
 For individuals experiencing issues with their application process and/or claims, staff will provide a referral to the U.I.
 Call Center number.
 In two of the WorkOne offices within the region, Anderson and Franklin, there is a direct telephone line available for usage in allowing individuals to speak directly with a U.I.
 Call Center help desk.
 As there are no U.I. staff in the WorkOne offices, to the extent possible based on DWD policy, WorkOne staff will assist with ID.me and answering any basic questions that would be useful.
-The Reemployment Services and Eligibility Assessment (RESEA) program is conducted in of the WorkOne locations, including Franklin and Anderson.
+The Reemployment Services and Eligibility Assessment (RESEA) program is conducted in two of the WorkOne locations, Franklin and Anderson.
 This mandatory program is for U.I. recipients and is prioritized for claimants who are identified as most likely to exhaust their U.I. benefits before returning to meaningful employment.
 Failure to complete services may affect receipt of U.I. benefits.
 Participating individuals are enrolled in the Wagner Peyser program.
 Based on an individual’s appropriateness, they may also be enrolled in the WIOA Dislocated Worker program.
 The RESEA program brings individuals into WorkOne locations and strengthens linkages between the one-stop delivery system and unemployment insurance programs.